Ergosign/storybook-addon-pseudo-states/src/angular/README.md

 This creates for each css pseudo class an equivalent as normal css class (for instance `:hover` to `\:hover`), so that you can use it in element's class attribute (`<div class=":hover">Element in hover state</div>`).

-You can modify post css loader options:
+You can modify post css loader options (see type definition of [PseudoStatesPresetOptions](../share/preset-utils.ts)):

 ```js
 module.exports = {